 How To Start A Nonprofit In Nevada

 To start a nonprofit corporation in Nevada, begin by filing nonprofit articles of incorporation with the Nevada Secretary of State.
 You can file your nonprofit's articles in person, by fax, by mail, or online.
 Filing the Nevada nonprofit articles will cost at least $100 in combined fees (a $50 state filing fee plus $50 to submit the Nevada Initial List of Officers).
+If you pay by credit card, tack on a 2.5% processing fee.
 Once filed with the state, the articles of incorporation officially create your nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Nevada Nonprofit Guide: